logsquaredn/geocloud/README.md

 * awscli is recommended - version 1.18.69 is tested; earlier versions may also work
 * go mod is used for dependency management of golang packages

-> _Note: containerd and runc are dependencies used by and installed alongside docker as of version 1.11_
+> _containerd and runc are dependencies used by and installed alongside docker as of version 1.11_

 ### Running